08volt/world-war-chat/README.md

 Android Bluetooth chat app with enigma encryption.

-It's an easy android Bluetooth chat app, it use an Enigma machine made of java objects to encrypt messages.
+It's a simple android chat app, it use bluetooth technology to deliver messages and an Enigma machine algorithm to encrypt them.

 This was my graduation project.

 I'm going to translate everything in English very soon :)

-Be always safe.
+Have fun.

 Enrico